Magomedrasul Khasbulaev

-Magomedrasul Magomedalievich Khasbulaev (Магомедрасул Магомедалиевич Хасбулаев; born October 23, 1986) is a Russian mixed martial artist, who at one time fought in the Featherweight division for the Bellator Fighting Championships.
+Magomedrasul Magomedalievich Khasbulaev (Магомедрасул Магомедалиевич Хасбулаев; born October 23, 1986) is a Russian former mixed martial artist who fought in the Featherweight division.
+In a career spanning 12 years, Khasbulaev fought in Bellator MMA, where he won the Bellator Season Eight Featherweight Tournament Championship, and in ACA, where he was the former ACA Featherweight Champion.
 Khasbulaev is a Combat Sambo Russia National Champion.
-He is the former ACA Featherweight Champion.

 Mixed martial arts career

 Early career

 Khasbulaev made his professional debut in April 2009, his coach was his brother, Shamil Zavurov.

 Khasbulaev reached tournament final where he lost to Shamil Zavurov via submission (rear-naked choke) in the first round.

-Khasbulaev faced Daniel Weichel on March 5, 2011 at M-1 Challenge XXIII: Grishin vs Guram.
+Khasbulaev faced Daniel Weichel on March 5, 2011, at M-1 Challenge XXIII: Grishin vs Guram.
 He lost via submission (triangle choke) in the first round.

 Bellator MMA

 In July Khasbulaev signed with the Bellator Fighting Championships.

-In his North American debut, Khasbulaev faced Nayeb Hezam on October 12, 2012 at Bellator 76.
+In his North American debut, Khasbulaev faced Nayeb Hezam on October 12, 2012, at Bellator 76.
 He won the fight via KO in the first round.

 Khasbulaev quickly returned to the cage for Bellator as he fought less than a month later at Bellator 79 on November 2, 2012.
 He defeated Josh Pulsifer by rear-naked choke submission in the first round.

-Khasbulaev faced Fabricio Guerreiro in Featherweight Tournament on February 7, 2013 at Bellator 88.
+Khasbulaev faced Fabricio Guerreiro in Featherweight Tournament on February 7, 2013, at Bellator 88.
 He won the fight via submission in the second round.

-Khasbulaev faced Marlon Sandro in the Bellator Season Eight Featherweight Tournament on March 7, 2013 at Bellator 92.
+Khasbulaev faced Marlon Sandro in the Bellator Season Eight Featherweight Tournament on March 7, 2013, at Bellator 92.
 After two rounds of total domination, he won the fight via TKO in the third round.
 He will now meet Mike Richman in the finals.

-Khasbulaev faced Mike Richman in the finals of the Bellator Season Eight Featherweight Tournament on April 4, 2013 at Bellator 95.
+Khasbulaev faced Mike Richman in the finals of the Bellator Season Eight Featherweight Tournament on April 4, 2013, at Bellator 95.
 He won the fight via unanimous decision and will now have a shot at the Featherweight Champion later in 2014.

 After many visa issues, he was released from Bellator.

 World Series of Fighting

 On 22 April 2015 Khasbulaev signed with the WSOF.
-Khasbulaev was expected to face former WSOF featherweight champion Rick Glenn on June 5, 2015 at WSOF 21.
+Khasbulaev was expected to face former WSOF featherweight champion Rick Glenn on June 5, 2015, at WSOF 21.
 However, Glenn pulled out of the fight due to an undisclosed injury.

 Absolute Championship Berkut

 After injury Khasbulaev signed with the ACB.

-Khasbulaev was expected to face Brazilian Antonio Magno Pereira on September 12, 2015 at ACB 22: St. Petersburg.
+Khasbulaev was expected to face Brazilian Antonio Magno Pereira on September 12, 2015, at ACB 22: St. Petersburg.
 He won by submission in the first round.

-Khasbulaev is expected to face Eduard Vartanyan on December 19, 2015 at ACB 27: Dushanbe.
+Khasbulaev faced Eduard Vartanyan on December 19, 2015, at ACB 27: Dushanbe.
 He lost this fight via unanimous decision.